-The rollout, which will start from 1 September 2024 in England, includes a vaccine for pregnant women over 28 weeks to help protect their newborn babies, a routine programme for those over 75 and a one-off campaign for people aged 75 to 79.
+The UK has become the first country in the world to launch a nationwide RSV (Respiratory Syncytial Virus) vaccination programme, aimed at easing pressure on the NHS during the colder months.
+First rolled out on 1 September 2024 in England, the initiative offers a vaccine to pregnant women over 28 weeks to help protect their newborns, a routine jab for everyone over 75, and a one-off campaign for those aged 75 to 79.

 What is RSV?